LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.96.0
+*Released*: 23 September 2020
+* Add AssayRunDeleteModal and AssayResultDeleteModal components
+* Factor AssayRunDeleteConfirmModal and AssayResultDeleteConfirmModal into the above components

 ### version 0.95.0
 *Released*: 22 September 2020
 * Allow for custom root label for FileTree